pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 2. Should come with automated unit tests and open source code.

-3. Have shortcut keys to launch/minimise the app.

-4. Have the app notify me of the error in my command, and suggest the right command when I make a typo/forget the format of the command
+3. Have the app notify me of the error in my command, and suggest the right command when I make a typo/forget the format of the command

 ## Appendix D: Glossary